mlopsworks/mlops.consulting/docs/index.md

 **Phil Winder, associate, and founder of [Winder Research](https://winderresearch.com/)**

-Phil is one of those rare people who deeply understands both the mathematics of ML and the software engineering best practice of DevOps.
+Phil is one of those rare people who deeply understands both the mathematics of ML and the software engineering best practice of DevOps and MLOps.
 He wrote the book on [Reinforcement Learning](https://rl-book.com/).

 <div style="clear:both;"></div>